 Gelato and nice people

 As we’re tying up the dogs to head into the shop a nice man comes over and offers our dogs some fresh water in a cute dog bowl.
-He tells us how much he loves dogs and they are the best friends.
-At this point I knew our evening had turned the other way and our dogs and us are happy again.
+He tells us how much he loves dogs and they are the best friends. t I knew our evening had turned around and our dogs and we are happy again.
 All it takes is a nice friendly person, gelato and fresh cool water for us to be happy.
 Simple, right?!?

 I’m so grateful for kind people and for trying to see the best in life and move past the bad.
 Sad that this was our last night in Canada since our experience otherwise was wonderful.
 Oh well.
 You can’t always have the best experiences, but turning the night around and making it happy is always good.